Desperado’s Outpost

 Obama’s Speech and McCain’s Reaction

-Filed under: Election 2008, McCain, Obama, Politics, Uncategorized — Craig @ 6:10 pm
+Posted by Craig in Election 2008, McCain, Obama, Politics, Uncategorized

 I’m sure most of you saw Barack Obama’s acceptance speech last night and have drawn your own conclusions as to it’s content and it’s effectiveness.
 I’ll share my thoughts with you and then give the reaction of others and the response of the McCain camp, which was as predictable as hot August days in Texas.